 What I came to realize was that much of my dialogue with, and approach to, design was a form of applied critical anthropology in that a fundamental objective and foundation of every design project that I participated in was, in a way, a cultural commentary as much as a design, but, at least personally, that commentary was only meaningful when it was engaged with the design process and translated into design concepts.
 Ultimately, my foray into anthropology broadened my perspective and has challenged my preconceived notions of innovation, progress, and representation.

 However, the future-oriented, interventionist, and collaborative nature of design, not to mention the overriding objective to produce a design concept, parts from traditional anthropology.
 While the theoretical and conceptual frameworks utilized to understand and interpret the contexts of use, the temporal dimensions that ground them, as well as the trained sensitivities to the complexities and particularities of shared events, actions, experiences, and meaning-making of the anthropological enterprise is often viewed as a useful, but secondary consideration to design – which is itself a site of cultural production and one that is judged by its change impact.

-My approach to design anthropology is not as an anthropologist interested in working in the field of design and HCI or as a designer dabbling in anthropological frameworks, but to practice design anthropology as an emerging field within design and HCI.
-Following the dictum of design anthropology that design is not merely a final, prescribed, solution to straightforward problems, but is a temporally and socially embedded arena that inhabits a wide range of perspectives of lived experiences where practices of use are continuously improvised and recontextualized.
+My approach to design anthropology, therefore, is not as an anthropologist interested in working in the field of design or as a designer dabbling in anthropological frameworks, but to practice design anthropology as an emerging field within design.
+Following the dictum of design anthropology that design is not merely a final, prescribed, solution to straightforward problems, but is a temporally and socially embedded arena that inhabits a wide range of perspectives and potentialities of lived experiences where practices of use are localized and continuously improvised and recontextualized.